lrcouto/42_cpp/README.md

   **July 13th 2022** - Program compiling and basic stuff is working.
 Need to treat some edge cases and floating point stuff, but we're getting somewhere.

   **July 14th 2022** - Finishing ex00.
 I think it's good enough.
 I'll start ex01 tomorrow.

+  **July 18th 2022** - Finished CPP06 and closed the repo.
+Did the first exercise of CPP07.
+I need to finish this week because I'm bleeding out lives, so I can't afford to have another one of those spouts of procrastinations.
+At least the exercises seem a bit shorter now.